marlon-be/marlon-ogone/README.markdown

 ```

 - "Each parameter followed by the passphrase"
-  This method allows you to select one of the following encryption methods: SHA-1 (default), SHA-256 and SHA-512.
+  This method allows you to select one of the following encryption methods: SHA-1 (default), SHA-256 or SHA-512.

   ![Each parameter followed by the passphrase](http://github.com/marlon-be/marlon-ogone/raw/master/documentation/images/ogone_security_allparameters_sha1_utf8.png)